KristianLyng/varnishfoo/chapter-3.rst

 Where ``varnishstat`` is a simple way to view and work with counters in Varnish, ``varnishlog`` is a simple way to view and work with the rest of the shmlog.
-With no arguments, it will output all log data in a semi-ordered manner.
+With no arguments, it will output all log data in real time in a semi-ordered manner.
 However, most Varnish installations has far too much traffic for that to be useful.
 You need to be able to filter and group data to be able to use ``varnishlog`` productively.